anthonyq7/aegis-detect/README.md

 # Aegis: AI Python Code Detection Model

 ## Overview
-Aegis is a fine-tuned CodeBERT model that classifies AI-generated and human code.
-CodeBERT has 125 million parameters, but using LoRA (Low-Rank Adaptation), Aegis was efficiently trained locally with only a subset of the original parameters being updated.
-This project sprouted out of my curiosity of classifying AI and human code off semantic differences.
-Hence, the dataset (20K samples: 10K AI + 10K Human) was aggressively cleaned to ensure standard formatting and the removal of comments and docstrings.
-The threshold was set to 0.7 to suggest that were is enough evidence to "pass" the code sample as AI-generated.
-Predictions by Aegis are not perfect: it's not an end all be all judge.
-Additionally, tasks where semantic convergence between humans and AI is observed (think LeetCode) are inherently hard to classify.
+Aegis is a fine-tuned CodeBERT model designed to classify AI-generated and human code.
+While CodeBERT contains 125 million parameters, Aegis was efficiently trained locally using LoRA (Low-Rank Adaptation), updating only a subset of the original parameters.

+This project investigates classifying code based on semantic differences.
+Consequently, the dataset (20K samples: 10K AI + 10K Human) was aggressively cleaned to ensure standard formatting and the removal of comments and docstrings.
+A confidence threshold of 0.7 was established to flag samples as AI-generated only when strong evidence exists.
+Aegis is not a definitive judge; predictions can be imperfect, particularly in tasks where semantic convergence between humans and AI is observed (e.g., LeetCode solutions).

 ## Installation